davidmaca248/ShortestPath/README.md

 ## Read me first

-**Version 1.0 is out**.
-See [here](https://github.com/)
+**Version 1.0 is released**.
-for the list of changes compared to 2.0.
-And of course, it still has [all the features](https://github.com/) of older versions.

 ## What this is

-This is GUI Program that calculates the shortest path between two points in a graph
+This is a Program that calculates the shortest path between two points in a graph and displays it through a Graphical User Interface.

 ## Versions